 Phillipo Sciacca arrived in Wallis Lake with his brother-in-law Vincenzo Fazio from Italy in 1889.
 Both were fisherman and soon after began farming in the area.
 In 1916, Phillipo’s son Maurice acquired the family’s first official oyster leases in the Wallis Lake area.
 Maurice would continue oyster farming until he was 82 years old.
 Passing in 2015, Maurice is today survived by his two son’s and third generation East 33 oyster farms Anthony and Phillip.
 The Sciacca family remains one of the oldest intact generational family lines of oyster farmers in Australia.

 As one of the earliest pioneering families Percival James Melville Browne arrive in Port Stephens in 1886 establishing the farming operation.
 After the Great Flood of 1916-1919 the Browne turned solely to oyster farming with Percival’s son Harry Remington Browne (“HR”) acquiring the families their first official leases in 1920.
 HR worked the leases with his son John Benson Browne who today at the age of 86 still frequents the oyster farm weekly.
 John’s son and East 33 farmer Glenn Brown took over operation some 35 yrs ago making Glenn one of the longest continuous family line of active oyster farmers to this day.

 THE VERDICH FAMILY

-In 2019, these farming families and many others have united together as the East 33 Group1.
+In 2019, these farming families and many others have united together as East 33.
 Collectively they combine hundreds of years of farming knowledge creating the world’s foremost collective of Sydney Rock Oyster farming expertise.
 The East 33 mission is to bring the very best Sydney Rock Oysters to Australians and the wider world, improve the industry through shared knowledge and new technology and ensure it continues to prosper for years to come.